Trading strategies are established approaches to trading, designed to give you the best chance of achieving a profitable return.

 A trading strategy should suit your attitude to the markets.
 Before you settle on one, consider whether it works with your time available to trade, risk appetite and technical knowledge.
-Here are six strategies to consider.
+Here are seven strategies to consider.

 Strategy 1: Day trading

 The method of buying and selling assets within the same day.
 The main tenet of day trading is that none of your positions should remain open after the market closes, therefore avoiding the added costs and risks often associated with holding a position overnight.

 A day trader will try to generate quick profits from small price movements.
 That means this type of trading is only really suitable for full-time traders, who have the time to pay constant attention to the markets.
 The main disadvantage is that this strategy can be very time consuming.

 Monitor markets constantly, be prepared to make decisions quickly if a price moves in a certain direction.
 Price changes are normally as a result of news and being informed in good time is normally the key to understanding why a price has moved, allowing the trader to make a decision to either buy or sell an asset.

 Guardian Stockbrokers can provide traders with our Breaking News Service to help you receive market moving news to your inbox or by telephone, in a timely manner, to help you make those decisions based on the latest information available.

 Day traders will typically trade assets that are volatile and move continuously, an example of this is trading index, commodity and forex contracts.